The mouSTer is a device that allows connecting any USB (not ps/2 protocol type only) mouse to as many old computers as possible.

 - Amiga CD32 – Original PAD emulation fully supported

-It also supports nearly all USB flash drives (config dump and upload), Playstation 4 controller, and nearly every USB mouse.
-For obvious reasons, all those mouse devices with lots of LEDs and additional electronics might not work due to the poor current output of DB9 ports in old computers.
-Technically mouSTer supports these devices but there simply won’t be enough juice to power them.
+It also supports nearly all USB flash drives (config dump and upload), For obvious reasons, all those mouse devices with lots of LEDs and additional electronics might not work due to the poor current output of DB9 ports in old computers.
+Technically mouSTer supports these devices, but there won’t be enough juice to power them.

 - Sony DS3 (wired)